syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/getting-started.md

   {% endhighlight  %}

-N> To render the ComboBox Control you can use either Razor or Tag helper code as given in the above code snippet.
+N> To render the ComboBox Control, you can use either Razor or Tag helper code as given in the above code snippet.

-3.Execute the code and get the DropDownList control rendered as below

 ## Initialize the ComboBox

-The ComboBox can be initialized as
+The ComboBox can be initialized as:

-{% highlight CSHTML %}
+{% highlight html %}

 <div class="frame">
         <div class="control">